Lily07-hub/Lillian-cloud-project-static-website/Docs/deployment-steps.md

  Success Criteria Met
-Website accessible at `http://<bucket>.s3-website-us-east-1.amazonaws.com` (port 80 only) No manual AWS Console steps — all via CLI/script
- All code, scripts, and docs in GitHub with version control Screenshots, documentation, and automation included
+Website accessible at `http://<bucket>.s3-website-us-east-1.amazonaws.com` (port 80 only) No manual AWS Console steps, all was via CLI/script All code, scripts, and docs in GitHub with version control Screenshots, documentation, and automation included